The Wheels on the Bus nursery rhyme and song is terrific for speech & language development

 Puzzles are the perfect preschool transportation week activity.

-If you have the room, why not create a play-based therapy center for transportation week?
+If you have the room, why not create a play-based Wheels on the Bus activities center for transportation week?

 - prepositions in front and behind